IIIF/api/source/api/image/3.0/index.md

 | format    | An explicit format string is always required. |
 {: .api-table}

 Size and region parameters given as percentages and the rotation parameter allow positive floating point number values.
 Integer values _SHOULD_ be used where possible.
 When floating point values are used, they _MUST_ consist only of decimal digits and "." (e.g. 0.9 not +0.9), _SHOULD_ be represented with a leading 0 if less than 1 (e.g. 0.9 not .9), and _SHOULD NOT_ include trailing zeros (e.g. 0.9 not 0.90).
 Intermediate calculations may use floating point numbers and the rounding method is implementation specific.

+Clients _SHOULD_ construct the percentage form of the size parameter using the _`pct:n`_ rather than _`^pct:n`_ syntax when the value of _`n`_ is less than or equal to 100.

 When the client requests an image, the server _MAY_ add a link header to the response that indicates the canonical URI for that request: